breannaknguyen/ling384-finalcode/README.md

 1. **Basic incremental CKY** – computes prefix probabilities from spans ending at each word.
 2. **Continuation-mass CKY** – incorporates a left-corner continuation matrix for probabilistically grounded prefix estimates.

+The code was adapted from LING 227 Homework 5.

 ### Main Notebook
 [`main.ipynb`](./main.ipynb) contains the full pipeline for:
 - Loading grammars